-The C-POD battery pack consists of 2 stacks of cells, side-by-side in the POD housing, with the positive end of all cells facing inwards.
-Earlier C-PODs hold 8 D-cells; 4 in each stack.
-Later C-PODs hold 10 D-cells; 5 in each stack.
+The POD battery pack consists of 2 stacks of 5 cells, side-by-side in the POD housing, with the positive end of all cells facing inwards.

 For most purposes, alkaline D-cells are recommended.
+See Calculating the maximum deployment time on page 11 more information.